Sunroom Addition Room Use Ideas

 Adding real estate value to your home, potentially reducing your electric bill and boosting your mood are just a few of the benefits of a sunroom.
 But once you have it, what can you use a sunroom for?
 The top uses of a sunroom vary depending on a few different factors, like the size of the sunroom and what purpose you’d like to have that space serve – make it functional.

-Believe it or not, sunrooms have additional uses besides serving as a formal sitting area – a sunroom can be used as an office, living room, dining room, extra bedroom, craft room, entertainment area and more.
+Believe it or not, sunrooms have additional uses besides serving as a formal sitting area – a sunroom can be used as an office, living room, dining room, extra bedroom, craft room, entertainment area, sitting room, master bedroom and more.
 Sitting rooms can certainly be relaxing, but sometimes you need the space for something more.
 We’ve gathered a list of some of the top uses of a sunroom that you can use as inspiration to transform your space.

 Get Started: 717-564-2244